Edzemundo/DTS_Invoices/README.md

 ### Manual File Processing

-You can also process files manually using the menu interface:
+You can also process and handle files manually using the menu interface:

 ```bash
 python file_handling.py